 As students gain valuable real-world experience and nonprofits receive marketing services, forprofit businesses also have benefited from the partnership.
 Wendy's, for example, will gain more customers from the food banks' fundraising poster, which states a portion of sales will go toward its building fund.

-Page 2 of 2 - The humane society must also pay to print their mailings at a local business.
+The humane society must also pay to print their mailings at a local business.

 Jennifer Birch of the McPherson Chamber of Commerce is glad to see the partnership working in many facets throughout McPherson.
 Through the McPherson County Entrepreneurship Community Board, the chamber administered the $18,000 grant that was a major supporter for Etch's beginnings.